xpavlic4/book-extracts/sports/golf/fitness/the 18strong podcast/README.md

 ## The 8 traits of champion golf

-8 traits all champins have.
+8 traits all champions have.
 traits:
 * more abstract thinking (listen to your guts, multiple ideas)
 * ask question only what you can change
 * make a plan before you go out
-* play to your favourite distances (100 yard shot)
+* play to your favorite distances (100 yard shot)
 * if you are high apprehensive you cannot be a good golfer
 * parent (or caddy) should not tell the player which club they should take, they only advise, the player decides